 Rhus tox is another remedy for pain.
 Think of this medicine when you feel creaky and stiff like the Tin Man.
 It helps to relieve lower back pain with stiffness that’s improved by movement.
 It’s also helpful for golfer’s elbow.
 Both Rhus tox 30C and Magnesia phosphorica 30C can be alternated with Arnica 30C for pain relief.
 Each medicine can be taken up to three times in one day.
 Homeopathic medicines like these have big advantages compared to NSAIDs and pain pills.
 They’re non-habit forming and won’t interfere with other medications or affect alertness whether driving the golf cart or headed home.

 Does the pressure to perform in front of competitive golf buddies get to you?
 Gelsemium sempervirens has a long history as a stress reducer.
-It was found in Civil War first aid kits to help give courage to soldiers walking on to the battlefield.
+It was found in military first aid kits to help give courage to soldiers on the battlefield.
 Now, homeopathic Gelsemium sempervirens 30C can help relieve nervousness, shakiness, and anticipatory anxiety before sinking the big putt.
 Take 5 pellets the morning of the game and repeat, if needed, right before tee time.